Tuesday, 17 March 2026

 Mursley Farm Shop, Mursley (28km).
 Opens 9am every day.

-Twigs Nurseries, Thornborough (43km)
+Twigs Nurseries, divert onto A421 from Thornborough (43km)

 Meadow Row Tea Rooms, Buckingham (46km), closed Sunday